avwsolutions/opensearch-training-material/labs/05-Indices/README.md

 ## Next Steps

-You are ready to start with the next lab about [Visualize](../06-Visualize/README.md) in OpenSearch.
+You are ready to start with the next lab about [Query DSL](../06-QueryDSL/README.md) in OpenSearch.
 Be aware that the trainer might have to explain the training material and provide additional instructions for a jump start.

 Enjoy the exercises!!!